IQUXAe/Quikx_chat/PRIVACY.md

 ---

 **TL;DR**: We don't collect your data.
 Everything stays on your device and your chosen Matrix homeserver.
+AI features (if enabled) only process audio you explicitly choose to transcribe, with no data collection or storage.